 - Hope & Help — a downloadable resource pamphlet for adults & teens in crisis

-Al-Anon/Alateen unites members of different ages, backgrounds, races, and walks of life in an inspiring endeavor: helping themselves and others to lead purposeful, useful lives by overcoming the frustration and helplessness cause by close association with an alcoholic.
+- Al-Anon/Alateen unites members of different ages, backgrounds, races, and walks of life to lead purposeful, useful lives by overcoming the frustration and helplessness cause by close association with an alcoholic.

-National Suicide Prevention Hotline is a national network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
+- National Suicide Prevention Hotline provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
 Their phone number is 1-877-273-8255

-Massachusetts Organization for Addiction Recovery (MOAR) works to organize recovering individuals, families, and friends into a collective voice to educate the public about the value of recovery from alcohol and other addictions.
+- Massachusetts Organization for Addiction Recovery (MOAR) works to organize recovering individuals, families, and friends to educate the value of recovery from addiction.

 - Trans Lifeline is a trans-led organization that connects trans people to the community, support, and resources they need to survive and thrive.
 The Hotline was, and still is, the only service in the country in which all operators are transgender.

-- The Trevor Project is the leading national organization providing crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender, queer & questioning (LGBTQ) young people under 25 years of age.
+- The Trevor Project is the leading national organization providing crisis intervention and suicide prevention services to LGBTQ+ people under 25 years of age.

 - ULifeline provides resources regarding college student mental health.
-A directory of resources is available for college students — take a self-assessment test; or find your college psych services center.
+Take a self-assessment test, find your college psych services center, and more.

-- Massachusetts Registry of Motor Vehicles – information about obtaining a learner’s permit, driver education program and locating driving schools, driver’s manual, etc.
+- Massachusetts Registry of Motor Vehicles – information about obtaining a learner’s permit, driver’s ed, and locating driving schools, driver’s manual, etc.